How Much Does It Cost to Put an App on the Android Store in 2026?

 2. Google Play Commerce Fees (In-App Purchases & Subscriptions)

-If you monetize your app using in-app purchases (IAP) or subscriptions, Google charges a commission on each transaction.
+If you monetize your app using in-app purchases (IAP) or subscriptions, Google charges a commission on each transaction.- 15% commission for most developers on the first $1 million of annual revenue.

 - 30% commission applies after the first $1 million or for specific services (like gaming).